 The majority of envelopes consumed in Canada and the United States are mailed and as a result, any strike or other work stoppage by unionized postal workers would result in a temporary suspension of the mail activities of most of Supremex' customers and could have a material adverse effect on Supremex.
-In the summer of 2011, there was a work stoppage at Canada Post that lasted about 3 weeks.
-Further labour negotiations threatened a work stoppage at Canada Post in the summer of 2016.
-However an agreement was reached and work disruptions were averted.
-During both periods, envelope shipments to customers were slightly affected and some direct mail orders were cancelled.
-Adoption of e-billing also increased during that period.
-Many large corporations used the work stoppage at Canada Post to promote the advantages of e-billing.
+In the autumn of 2018, there was a work stoppage at Canada Post that lasted a few weeks.
+However, the federal government legislated an end to job action by postal workers on November 22, 2018 and subsequent work disruptions were averted.
+During that period, envelop shipments to customers were affected and some direct mail orders were cancelled.
+It can be reasonably assumed that the adoption of e-billing alternatives also increased during that period since many large corporations used the interruption at Canada Post to promote the advantages of e-billing.
 It is impossible to quantify the impact of the work stoppage due to its long-term potential effect.

 In addition, postal rates are a significant factor affecting envelope usage and any increases in postal rates, relative to changes in the cost of alternative delivery means or advertising media, could result in reductions in the volume of mail sent.
-To that effect, in December 2013, Canada Post announced a Five-Point action plan by which, notably: